braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/report_builder.md

 ---
-nav_title: Campaign Comparison Report
+nav_title: Report Builder
 alias: /campaign_comparison_updates/
-description: "This reference article notes updates to the existing Campaign Comparison feature within the Dashboard."
+description: "This reference article notes updates to the Report Builder feature within the Dashboard."
 ---

-# Campaign Comparison Report
+# Report Builder
 <br>
 ![Campaign Comparison Example][5]{: style="max-width:80%;"}

-The Campaign Comparison Report allows you to compare the results of multiple campaigns in a single view so that you can easily determine which engagement strategies most impacted your key metrics.
+The Report Builder allows you to compare the results of multiple campaigns in a single view so that you can easily determine which engagement strategies most impacted your key metrics.

 Use this report to answer key engagement questions, for example:
 - Which were the best performing campaigns for a specific tag or channel?